Ehenryz/Portfolio-SQL-Queries-/README.md

 ## Data
 Rockbuster Dataset (_is a mock dataset created by CareerFoundry for use in this project_)
 * Includes data on customers, films, actors, stores, staff, and locations.
+## Visualizations
+You may view the Tableau Workbook of visualizations included in the project presentation here [Tableau Visualizations](https://public.tableau.com/app/profile/erica8659/viz/PresentationVisuals/Achievement3)